Tingroom

 "I want to thank you all for coming.
 See, my message is for everybody," he added.
 "A safer, stronger, better America is for every citizen of this country."

-West Virginians heard the president's standard stump speech: that the economy is getting better, that Senator Kerry wants to raise taxes, and that the challenges facing the country in the fight against terrorism are best met by giving him another four years in office.
+West Virginians heard the president's standard stump3 speech: that the economy is getting better, that Senator Kerry wants to raise taxes, and that the challenges facing the country in the fight against terrorism are best met by giving him another four years in office.

 "I believe the most solemn duty of the president is to protect the American people.
-If America shows uncertainty and weakness in this decade, the world will drift toward tragedy.
+If America shows uncertainty4 and weakness in this decade, the world will drift toward tragedy.
 This is not going to happen on my watch."

 Two public opinion polls, by the weekly news magazines Time and Newsweek, put Mr. Bush ahead of Senator Kerry by more than ten percentage points.
-If those numbers hold up, that would be a considerably larger bounce for the president coming out of last week's Republican convention than Senator Kerry saw coming out of July's Democratic convention.
+If those numbers hold up, that would be a considerably5 larger bounce for the president coming out of last week's Republican convention than Senator Kerry saw coming out of July's Democratic convention.

 "I think that it's going to be an election that is topsy turvy, that is hard fought the entire time," (said Mr. Mehlman) "I think when we get more polls back next week, we will have a sense of whether we have a small lead that is consistent across the board.
 Then we will have that sense and where the numbers are we will have a sense after we get some more data back."